 Anker Vertical Ergonomic Optical Mouse

-If you've ever worked in a sizeable office environment, you've probably glimpsed something like the image above in the far-off distance — there's always someone in each organisation who's discovered the benefit of a vertical mouse.
+If you've ever worked in a sizeable office environment, you've probably glimpsed something like the image above in the far-off distance - there's always someone in each company who's discovered the benefit of a vertical mouse.

 Anker's got one of the best in the business, for an extremely reasonable price, if you're interested in trying out a new orientation in life, and getting your hand relaxed.
 Some people find that the difference is night and day, and that any discomfort they had eases away instantly, so if you're not getting on with a traditional mouse, this could be the answer.